jbytecode/JMcDM/README.md

 ## The problem

 Suppose a decision process has n alternatives and m criteria  which are either to be maximized or minimized.
-Each single criterion has a weight _0 ≤ wᵢ ≤ 1_ where sum of _wᵢ_ is 1. _fᵢ_ is either maximum or minimum. _gⱼ(.)_ is the evolution function and it is choosen as _gⱼ(x) = x_ in many methods.
+Each single criterion has a weight _0 ≤ wᵢ ≤ 1_ where sum of _wᵢ_ is 1. _fᵢ_ is either maximum or minimum. _gⱼ(.)_ is the evolution function and it is chosen as _gⱼ(x) = x_ in many methods.
 A multiple criteria decision problem can be represented using the decision table

 <img src="https://github.com/jbytecode/JMcDM/blob/gh-pages/dev/images/generalformula.png" width = "50%"/>